nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    `/overwrite` flag.
 A `ParseException` will be thrown if the file path is empty, and the command will not be executed
 2. The command creates an appropriate `ExportCommand` object and returns it to the caller.
 3. `LogicManager` calls the `Command#execute(Model)` method of the `ExportCommand` object returned by `ExportCommandParser#parse(String)`.
-An appropriate `CommandResult` object is then returned to the caller.
+An appropriate `CommandResult` object containing a `Path` object with the saving file path is then returned to the caller.
 A `CommandException` will be thrown if the file path provided in the user's input is invalid.
 4. From the `CommandResult` object, `LogicManager` then calls the `Archive#exportToArchive(Path, ReadOnlyTracker, boolean, Path)`.
 A `CommandException` will be thrown if the file at the specified file path does not have write permission, or if the user is trying to export to an existing file without the `/overwrite` flag.